livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 ## 4. Architecture Overview

-Ōtobotto's architecture is designed to mirror proven software project management techniques while adapting them to an AI-native context.
+Otobotto's architecture is designed to mirror proven software project management techniques while adapting them to an AI-native context.
 It follows a hierarchical **project decomposition** and execution approach that maintains coherence from high-level objectives down to individual implementation tasks.
-Fig. 1 provides a high-level overview of the conceptual layers in Ōtobotto, from strategic planning to execution, and how they interface with the agent network and human oversight:
+Fig. 1 provides a high-level overview of the conceptual layers in Otobotto, from strategic planning to execution, and how they interface with the agent network and human oversight:

-**Figure 1: Ōtobotto hierarchical project breakdown and execution environment.** Higher-level goals (Vision, Objectives, Epics) flow down to specific tasks and tests, which are executed by the agent network.
+**Figure 1: Otobotto hierarchical project breakdown and execution environment.** Higher-level goals (Vision, Objectives, Epics) flow down to specific tasks and tests, which are executed by the agent network.
 The agent swarm (bottom right) interacts with memory systems and version control.
 Human oversight (HITL) plugs in at strategic decision points (e.g., refining Objectives or reviewing Milestones) and can intervene in the agent loop as needed.

 [DIAGRAM-Fig-1]

 In this layered breakdown, strategic planning starts with a **Vision** (the overall mission or product vision for the software) and is refined into concrete **Objectives** that capture high-level goals aligned with business value.
 These are further decomposed into **Epics/Features** – major feature sets or modules.
 At the tactical level, Epics yield detailed **User Stories** or requirements that define behavior from an end-user perspective, along with acceptance criteria.
 The implementation layer takes stories and generates specific **Tasks** (work items) and finer-grained **Subtasks** needed to realize each story.
 In parallel, dedicated agents also generate **Test Cases** for stories and tasks, embodying a test-driven development approach (tests are planned alongside or even before code).

-To execute these tasks, Ōtobotto employs an **Agent Network** (Section 4.2) – a collection of AI agents each specialized in certain roles.
+To execute these tasks, Otobotto employs an **Agent Network** (Section 4.2) – a collection of AI agents each specialized in certain roles.
 The agent network operates within an **Execution Environment** that provides shared resources: a persistent memory store, a knowledge base of documentation and prior code, and integration with a Git version control repository (for code commits, branches, pull requests, etc.).
 As illustrated in Fig. 1, the Agents interact bidirectionally with these resources.
 For example, a developer agent fetches context from memory and writes code to the version control system; a documentation agent reads from the knowledge base and commits documentation to Git.

 Finally, **Human-in-the-Loop (HITL)** integration points allow human engineers or managers to oversee and guide the process.
 In Fig. 1, HITL is connected to Strategic Objectives and Milestones – meaning humans might review or adjust the objectives and validate milestone completion criteria – and also connected to the agent network (enabling on-demand consultation or approval for certain changes).
 This shows that while the AI swarm handles day-to-day development autonomously, humans set the high-level direction and can intervene for critical decisions or quality gates.

 ### 4.1 Vision-Driven Development and Orchestration

-At the heart of Ōtobotto is a fundamental principle of **Vision-Driven Development** that guides all system operations.
-Unlike traditional AI coding assistants that respond to incremental prompts or requirements, Ōtobotto operates under the guidance of a comprehensive high-level vision and explicit objectives that cascade through all development activities.
+At the heart of Otobotto is a fundamental principle of **Vision-Driven Development** that guides all system operations.
+Unlike traditional AI coding assistants that respond to incremental prompts or requirements, Otobotto operates under the guidance of a comprehensive high-level vision and explicit objectives that cascade through all development activities.
 This approach ensures that even as multiple agents work independently on different aspects of the system, they remain aligned with overarching goals and maintain architectural coherence.

 The **AI Project Lead** agent plays a critical role in this process by:
 - Translating product vision and business requirements into technical objectives and architectural considerations